IBM/security-verify-reactjs-tutorial/README.md

 This tutorial covers the below aspects:

 - Adding and configure a custom application on Security Verify for SSO <br/>
 The custom application can be deployed anywhere - On-premise or on any Cloud provider.
-We will run an application locally for this tutorial to demonstrate the procedure which would remain the same irrespective of where the application is deployed.
+We will deploy the application on OpenShift for this tutorial to demonstrate the procedure which would remain the same irrespective of where the application is deployed.
 The custom application is registered with Security Verify.
+The custom application contains three microservices:
+(a) Front-end UI service built using React.js that interacts with back-end services (b) Weather service built on Node.js that returns the weather information for a provided location (c) User information service built on Open Liberty with Java that returns user details stored in Security Verify

 - Enable and Configure verify-sdk for a ReactJS based application <br/>
 In this tutorial, we demonstrate a strategy to use [verify-sdk](https://docs.verify.ibm.com/verify/docs/verify-sdk) with a ReactJS app.